Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle5](/documentation/images/CreateAssetBundle5.PNG)

 ## 3D Assets
-Sorry, this is not a Unity tutorial for creating 3D assets.
-For the tutorial two game objects have been created in the SampleScene, a red cube and a blue sphere.
+Create two game objects in the SampleScene, a red cube and a blue sphere.
+(Sorry, this is not a Unity tutorial for creating 3D assets.
+Please refer to Unity's own tutorials.)
 ### Image - Game Objects:
 ![CreateAssetBundle6](/documentation/images/CreateAssetBundle6.PNG)